How Many Verb Tenses Do You Need?

 On the contrary, learning Italian verbs can be severely retarded by an effort to try to ace these tables.

 The best way to get good at it, in my opinion, is not to get hung up on trying to memorize them.

 The Italian audio lessons “Ripeti con me!” are designed based on my experience and aim at practicing speaking and thinking directly in Italian.

 You’ll learn important Italian verb conjugation rules naturally, almost unconsciously.

-If you want to know more I recommend reading our insightful guide to learn Italian verb conjugations.
+If you want to know more, I recommend reading our insightful guide to learning Italian verb conjugations.